 Shedding a few pounds

 In horses and ponies, “eating less” and “exercising more” are key elements for weight loss.
 Set realistic goals for weight loss and regularly monitor progress.
 Horses and ponies are individuals and will not all lose weight at the same rate.
 They didn’t get fat overnight and they won’t lose it all over night either – be patient.
-As a guide, an effective weight loss regimen for a mature, light breed horse should result in the loss of approximately 25 - 30 kgs over a 4 to 6 week period.
+As a guide, an effective weight loss regimen for a mature, light breed horse should result in the loss of approximately 25 - 30 kgs (55-66 lbs) over a 4 to 6 week period.
 This decrease in bodyweight may be accompanied by the loss of about 1 unit of body condition score (BCS).
-Body weight (scale or by use of a weight tape) and body condition should be assessed regularly e.g. every 2 to 4 weeks during the weight reduction program so that progress can be monitored and the program amended as required.
+Body weight (by use of a scale or weight tape) and body condition should be assessed regularly e.g. every 2 to 4 weeks during the weight reduction program so that progress can be monitored and the program amended as required.
 Taking photographs of the horse and comparing before and after shots can also help assess visual condition.
 The body condition scoring system uses a 1 to 9 scale where 1 is emaciated and 9 is obese (optimal is considered 5 or 6).

 As a first step toward weight loss incorporating exercise without altering diet can sometimes sufficiently get your horse to an ideal weight.
-If feed restriction is also needed grain and other concentrated sources of calories (e.g. commercial sweet feeds, feeds containing added fats) should be totally removed from the diet.
+If feed restriction is also needed, grain and other concentrated sources of calories (e.g. commercial sweet feeds, feeds containing added fats) should be totally removed from the diet.
 Excessive feeding of other “treats” such as carrots and apples also should be curtailed.
 Forage should be the primary, if not sole energy providing component of the ration.
-Low intake, low calorie “ration balancer” feeds complete with vitamins and minerals should be used to supplement deficiencies in vitamins and minerals that exist in most hays and pasture.
+Low intake, low calorie “ration balancer” feeds (such as E-TEC Balancer®) complete with vitamins and minerals should be used to supplement deficiencies in vitamins and minerals that exist in most hays and pasture.

 Increasing body weight